DAY 1 & 2.- MARRAKECH

-After breakfast we’ll head on our way to to the Imperial citiesto the beautiful little town of Ifrane.
-We will stop in Er-Rachidia another desert jewel, this town has a colorful Sunday market we intend to visit for some off the cuff shooting.
+After breakfast we’ll head to the beautiful little town of Rissani nearby.
+Another desert jewel, this town has a colorful Sunday market we intend to visit for some off the cuff shooting.
 Aside from it being the central hub of local life for the area, it also boasts a famous parking lot – that is exclusively for donkeys.

 We will stop on the way to visit the underground Kasbah and Koranic library of Tamegroute: This place was once considered a hub of Islamic learning and served a very important function over several centuries of the country’s illustrious existence.
 Now, it is a set of well-preserved ruins which include a fantastic opportunity for low light photography in the subterranean portions.

 Afterwards we’ll head to Mhamid, or, the ‘End of the Road’.
 Here is where the Sahara begins, just where this small oasis town sits upon the Draa River.
 It is one of the two access points (Merzouga being the other one), but few tourists ever make it this far.
 It is a font of authenticity and worth our time, as we have planned photo sessions with the locals, and a more worthy backdrop against which to take them you could not find.

 We will be heading on our way back to Marrakech .
 On arrival free time.

 DAY 10 & 11.- MARRAKECH / RABAT